 These two precincts complement each other to provide a unique retail and commercial offer.

 The Cremorne Major Employment precinct has embraced the rich new creative economy.
 It has transitioned from an industrial past to become a significant creative commercial node with small innovated manufacturers (e.g. vW Maps who convert spatial data into 2/3D maps) to major head offices (e.g. CarSales and realestate.com).
-The precinct also has significant transport connections, both road and public transport, and is ideally situated to access the large labour markets in Melbourne’s east and south, and other businesses in the CBD. significant institutional asset in the Kangan Institute (9,000 square metres).
+The precinct also has significant transport connections, both road and public transport, and is ideally situated to access the large labour markets in Melbourne’s east and south, and other businesses in the CBD.
+It also has a significant institutional asset in the Kangan Institute (9,000 square metres).
 With a unique and diverse existing employment base, Cremorne is well placed to attract employment growth.

-The precinct is estimated to have a total floor space capacity of 440,000 square metres of which approximately 20,000 square metres is current utilised.
-Demand to 2031 , leaving theoretical capacity for further growth beyond the medium term.
+The precinct is estimated to have a total floor space capacity of 440,000 square metres of which approximately 200,000 square metres is current utilised.
+Demand to 2031 is likely to remain steady, leaving theoretical capacity for further growth beyond the medium term.

 The Church Street South Major Employment precinct is focused around a north-south tram corridor and connects into the rapidly developing Chapel Street.
 The strip has a focus on restricted retail, however, unlike other homemaker-oriented shopping centres, it provides a unique offer of a number of high end retailers.
 It also has a number of high quality cafes, restaurants and bars.
 A significant proportion of employment floor space is this precinct is commercial office.
 The Swan Street Structure Plan identifies a number of Strategic Redevelopment Sites and Further Investigation Areas.

-There is capacity for this precinct to evolve and grow into the future.
-Of a total estimated capacity of 300,000 sqm approximately ,000 square metres is currently utilised and it is estimated that an additional 3,000 will be required by 2031.
+There is a small amount of capacity for this precinct to evolve and grow into the future.
+Of a total estimated capacity of 300,000 sqm approximately 246,000 square metres is currently utilised and it is estimated that an additional 315,000 will be required by 2031.